That Should Be A Movie: A Christmas Far From Home by Stanley Weintraub

 There is 32-year-old Lieutenant Colonel Don C. Faith, a tragic hero of the Korean War.
 Along with Colonel Allen MacLean, he was ordered to hold the eastern edges of the reservoir with battalions from the 7th Division 31st, and 32nd Regiments.
 Both had staff backgrounds, and this would be their first time leading troops in combat.
 Despite being frustrated by his commanders, Faith bravely carried out his duties and paid the ultimate price on December 1, 1950.
 His widow would receive his posthumously Medal of Honor the following year.
 He was officially Missing In Action until 2013.
 He is buried in Arlington National Cemetery.
 [Note: In researching this post I have decided to do an entire post on Faith and his task force.]

 Maggie Higgins, a feisty female reporter who became a “boil on the brass’s neck” for her willingness to face danger just like the rest of the reporters, all of whom were men.
-She was ordered by General O. P. Smith to get on board a plane Koto-ri was being evacuated.
+General O. P. Smith ordered her to board a plane as Koto-ri was evacuated.
 As the plane took off, the passengers could see the tracers of the Chinese guns firing at the aircraft.
 The man sitting next to Higgins, General Lemuel Shepherd, quipped “My, God, Maggie, won’t it be awful if the two of us are found crashed together.”
 When the plane touched down at the port of Hungnam, Higgins still drove back to within forty-five miles of Hagaru to try to cover as much of the withdrawal as possible.

 Major Characters and Plot Points